 Christmas ball ornaments

-During that time Christmas trees were decorated with apples.
-But due to a bad harvest the factory started producing small glass balls to decorate the Christmas tree.
-As a result the Christmas Ball Ornament was invented in this factory.
+During that time, Christmas trees were decorated with apples.
+But due to a bad harvest, the factory started producing small glass balls to decorate the Christmas tree.
+As a result, the Christmas Ball Ornament was invented in this factory.
 The production of Christmas balls became an important part of the factory.
 A team of glassmakers manufactured at least 110 balls per hour.
 In the 1930s, annual production reached 80 thousand balls, in the 50s already 200 thousand.
 Starting 1964, Vergo stopped blowing Christmas balls because the automated production plants made it possible to produce much cheaper balls.

 In the late 1960s, the plant was taken over by ‘American Optical Company’, or ‘AOC’.
 In 1981, the factory filed for bankruptcy and was bought by the British Pilkington Group.
-Until its closure at the end of 2005, the Goetzenbruck glassworks was owned by the Zeiss company SOLA.
+Until its closure at the end of 2005, the Goetzenbruck glassworks were owned by the Zeiss company SOLA.
 During the year 2006, Sola decided to relocate the production unit to Mexico.
 Almost 92 employees lost their jobs.
 Today the ‘Verrerie de Goetzenbruck’ buildings are reconverted and house different small businesses.
 The photos were taken in 2017.